Jaycode88/veg-centric-msp3/README.md

- Remove extra blank line at end of Procfile as this may cause issues with Flask created app on flask website and add deatails from env.py to the config vars in flask app settings Installed flask pymongo using command pip3 install flask-pymongo
+ Remove extra blank line at end of Procfile as this may cause issues with Flask created app on flask website and add deatails from env.py to the config vars in flask app settings Installed flask pymongo using command pip3 install flask-pymongo Attempted to install dns python using command pip3 install dnspython but found it was already installed Updated requrements.txt file using command  pip3 freeze --local > requirements.txt this is for heroku so it knows what is required to run the app.